Dk1446/travelweb/README.md

 # website prac for travel journalism
-# include cotent from National geographic
+# includes content from National Geographic